How Much Can a Lottery Retailer Payout In The UK?

 What Are National Lottery Retailers?

-National Lottery retailers are businesses approved to sell lottery tickets.
-These include convenience stores, supermarkets, petrol stations, and newsagents.
-They provide a way for people to buy physical lottery tickets in person rather than online.
+National Lottery retailers are shops authorised to sell tickets and Scratchcards.
+These include convenience stores, supermarkets, petrol stations, newsagents, and other businesses with agreements to sell tickets in person.

 How Much Can a Lottery Retailer Payout?

-Retailers can usually pay out smaller lottery prizes, but there are limits:
+Retailers may pay some winnings immediately, but there are limits:

 Play Slots & Online Casino Games